 2. Connect - There's no doubt today's learners are connected in ways we could not have imagined even 10 years ago.
 With a daily digital diet of YouTube, Snap Chat, Instragram, and Twitter, adolescents share important events and small details with a community of friends - some they know, and some they don't.
 To help students build bridges between what they are learning and what is relevant to them, it is important to allow students to use their communication tools to connect with a larger audience.
 When reading text from a screen, one of the best ways to build that connection is to encourage students to use the information they have gathered in online social and learning environments.

-Storia is offered to all Ohio's 4th graders at no cost through INFOhio.
-This eBook platform has 160 popular eBooks, most familiar titles that students can find in their school library or at the Scholastic Book Fair.
+Storia is offered to all Ohio's 4th and 5th graders at no cost through INFOhio.
+This eBook platform has over 350 popular eBooks, most familiar titles that students can find in their school library or at the Scholastic Book Fair.
 The digital text in this resource has active reading tools that allow students to take notes and highlight.
 Teachers can encourage students to think of questions for the author while reading the book.
 Using Twitter, the class can arrange a chat with the author for questions and answers.
 For example, there are several R.L.
 Stine books on Storia.
 He is also a Twitter user.
 Tweeting the author using @RL_Stine will alert him that he has a message.
 Try to set up a designated time for a chat the students can participate in live.

 There is no better way to get students excited about reading than by allowing them to connect the story or information they have discovered with the real person who created or shared it.